 Rush Bramble Vest into Thornmail in order to deal with his healing.
 Ninja Tabi also helps as he usually weaves AAs between his abilities to apply his Hemorrhage.

 Mundo goes where he pleases.
 That summarizes this champion pretty well.
 Dr. Mundo is super tanky once he gets some items, but he doesn't have any hard CC.
 In return, he has a good laningphase and high damage for a tank.
-During laningphase, your main concern will be dodging his Infected Cleavers by simply standing behind minions.
-Early on his Burning Agony will cost him a lot of HP to use, so simply back off and let him waste the HP.
-His Masochism can be blocked with Spirit's Refuge.
+During laningphase, your main concern will be dodging his Infected Bonesaws by simply standing behind minions.
+Early on his Heart Zapper will cost him a lot of HP to use, so simply back off and let him waste the HP.
+His Blunt Force Trauma can be blocked with Spirit's Refuge.
 If he runs at you with a red glow around his arms, he used it.
-Once you both hit 6, you have to be careful with staying in lane while low on HP as he can dive you like it's nothing with Sadism.
+Once you both hit 6, you have to be careful with staying in lane while low on HP as he can dive you like it's nothing with Maximum Dosage.
 Lategame Dr. Mundo can easily be countered with CC and grievous wounds.

 I'd say get a Bramble Vest against his healing, but Dr. Mundo does mainly magic damage.
 Executioner's Calling works better and is cheaper.
-Adaptive Helm works well against his Burning Agony and Infected Cleavers.
+Adaptive Helm works well against his Heart Zapper and Infected Bonesaws.

 A skilled Fiora can be hard.
 She has mobility, high (true) damage and a way to counter Shadow Dash.
 Her early game isn't the best though, as she has high mana costs, high cooldowns early and little waveclear.
 Early on you can outtrade her with short trades and getting a lead in the early game is the best way to play this lane.
 You can duel her by hugging a wall next to the current vital, denying her the way to make use of it.
 Before going for an all-in, you should bait her Riposte.
 Riposte makes Shadow Dash completely useless, but her cooldown is higher early on.
 Also note that Bladework can be negated with Spirit's Refuge.